Category: Extreme Home-Do-Over

 Okay, I don’t like to follow rules, so much – because, I’m tired,

-five boy bloggers that…um…could totally hang with me and…uh…the girls…and still be man enough to admit…dude, you rock my world!
+cranky and my hair’s totally flopped – I’ve decided to introduce you to five boy bloggers that…um…could totally hang with me and…uh…the girls…and still be man enough to admit…dude, you rock my world!

 Triple Venti